jonbeckett/jonbeckett.github.io/_posts/2024-09-01-what-if-its-made-out-of-cheese.md

 ---
-title: What if it’s made out of cheese
+title: What if it's made out of cheese
 tags:
   - Life
 ---

-# 2024-09-01 What if it's made out of cheese?

 Why is it the moment I sit down to write a blog post, my body decides it's time to visit the bathroom?
 It's almost like my body is better at procrastinating than I am - when conscious that I'm about to get on with something, it pulls a joker from it's back pocket and whispers "you might want to think about doing this first".